-Introduction Contents Search Paintings Essays Interviews Videos Enquiries Email
+Introduction Contents Search Paintings Essays Interviews Shows Enquiries Email

 THE STUCKIST STELLA VINE

-"Stella Vine...was a protégée of the Stuckist movement" - The Independent article here
+"Stella Vine...was a protégée of the Stuckist movement" - Independent on Sunday article here

 "Stella Vine...began painting...as member of the Stuckists" - The Guardian